vdespa/introduction-to-postman-course/simple-books-api.md

 GET /orders/:orderId

-Allows you to view all existing orders.
+Allows you to view an existing order.
 Requires authentication.

 ### Update an order ###